SaneaV/Application-Ecosystem-of-Moldavian-Filling-Stations/telegram-bot/README.md

 2. `mvn checkstyle:checkstyle` - Short command to generate checkstyle.html file.

 The end result can be found at: `target/checkstyle/ui/checkstyle.html`

+## SpotBugs

+If you want to check the project for the following factors:

+- Difficult language features
+- Misunderstood API methods
+- Misunderstood invariants when code is modified during maintenance
+- Garden variety mistakes: typos, use of the wrong boolean operator

+You can run the SpotBugs plugin to check: `mvn spotbugs:gui`

+After that, a convenient GUI screen will appear with a presentation of all bugs, bad practices, etc. in project.

 # QA